-We have been sent lots of incredible elopements recently to share with you and it’s spurred us on to dedicate a post to elopements; how you can have one, what does it even mean and it’s an opportunity for us to re share some of our all time favourite eloping couples.
-As well as elopements we thought it was a good opportunity to touch on smaller gatherings in general especially as that is now becoming a consideration for lots of planning couples what with the ongoing government restrictions put in place because of COVID-19.
+We have been sent lots of incredible elopements recently to share with you and it's spurred us on to dedicate a post to elopements; how you can have one, what does it even mean?
+And it's an opportunity for us to re-share some of our all-time favourite eloping couples.
+As well as elopements we thought it was a good opportunity to touch on smaller gatherings in general.
 We have enlisted the help of elopement enthusiast Emily Black Photography to answer your questions.
 You can find out more about Emily here on our recommended directory.
 Thanks so much for all your insights Emily.

 Eloping in the UK can be a great option and there are so many beautiful adventurous, tranquil and peaceful spots to elope to.
 Whether it’s mountains, rugged miles of coastline or lakes we have it all.
 If you’re considering the UK as an elopement destination and not sure where to start, I’ve put together a little guide for you.
 From possible locations, to the legal side and what an elopement timeline looks like.
 From a photography perspective, eloping doesn’t mean your photos should have any less importance than any other wedding day.
 Eloping shouldn’t just be about documenting your vows then an hour of couples photos after.
 In fact it’s the opposite and your day deserves to be documented fully. - Emily Black Photography

-When planning your elopement, as with any wedding day, you can think about how you want your day to look, in terms of both aesthetics and also what you want to get from it.
-And most importantly, again as with any wedding day, it’s important to know how you want your day to feel; what’s important and meaningful to you?
-What would your ideal day ‘look’ like from the moment you woke up all the way through to the evening?
+When planning your elopement, as with any wedding day, think about how you want your day to look, in terms of both aesthetics and also what you want to get from it.
+And most importantly, again as with any wedding day, it's important to know how you want your day to feel; what’s important and meaningful to you?
+What would your ideal day 'look' like from the moment you woke up all the way through to the evening?
 Maybe you could spend your morning hiking, or chilling on the beach followed by a relaxed brunch.
 It’s yours to be as free as you like and that’s what’s so special about elopements.
-There are less people to consider, fewer people to organise, giving you more time to focus on you and your soon to be spouse
+There are fewer people to consider, fewer people to organise, giving you more time to focus on you and your soon-to-be spouse.

 Elopements Can Save You Money

-Naturally with much fewer guests you can save money on your wedding.
-Less mouths to feed, smaller more intimate venues may come at less of a cost than a venue for 100 people.
-Having less guests might allow you to spend more budget on those things that really mean a lot to you.
-Maybe it’s splashing out on a designer gown, or having all the peonies in October or perhaps you both have a shared dream of travelling the world and you’re going to use your hard earned cash to fulfil that dream off the back of saying I Do.
+Naturally, with much fewer guests you can save money on your wedding.
+Fewer mouths to feed, smaller more intimate venues may come at less of a cost than a venue for 100 people.
+Having fewer guests might allow you to spend more budget on those things that really mean a lot to you.
+Maybe it's splashing out on a designer gown, or having all the peonies in October, treating your guests to luxury food and favours, or perhaps you both have a shared dream of traveling the world and you're going to use your hard-earned cash to fulfill that dream off the back of saying I Do.

 How To Avoid Family Politics During Your Wedding

-Not knowing who of your family to add to your guest list doesn’t make you a bad person.
-Feeling conflicted about whether or not Auntie Barb should be in attendance when in fact she’s not your actual Auntie she’s your Mom’s best friends sister but is always so lovely to you on boxing day and always sends you a birthday card is perfectly normal.
-Family politics can make weddings very stressful but it’s very easy to remove any conflict and elope (although making the decision to elope might cause you some internal conflict on the way to making your final choice).
-You will have to still prepare yourselves for a level of questioning from those close to you (i.e. your parents) if you choose to have your elopement without them.
+Not knowing who of your family to add to your guest list doesn't make you a bad person.
+Feeling conflicted about whether or not Auntie Barb should be in attendance (when in fact she's not your actual Auntie she's your Mom's best friend's sister but is always so lovely to you on boxing day and always sends you a birthday card) is perfectly normal.
+Family politics can make weddings very stressful but it's easy to remove any conflict and elope (although making the decision to elope might cause you some internal conflict on the way to making your final choice).
+You will have to still prepare yourselves for a level of questioning from those close to you if you choose to have your elopement without them.
 But have conviction in your decisions.
 Maybe your two best friends are the right people for the job of witness.
 Or perhaps your parents and siblings are the only ones you really want to share the moment with.
-Auntie Barb sounds great and we’re sure she will understand and wish you all the love and luck in the world and be thrilled that you’ve followed your heart and done things your way.
+Auntie Barb sounds great but we're sure she will understand, wish you all the love and luck in the world and be thrilled that you've followed your heart by doing things your way.